HenrikMoe/Service-Infrastructure/README.md

 - **AI OS + AI Blockchain OS**
   - **Ultimate Information Security:** Using AI OS described below, AI Blockchain OS is trained with virtual machine blockchain architectures.
 Protocol enumerates by legacy embedded parameter combination attack rate via automated protocol update voting.
-    - **Standard:** Intergalactica, with scrutinized fostering via audits to monitor system health.
+    - **Standard:** Galactic, with scrutinized fostering via continuous audit to monitor system health.

+- **AI Generated OS**
+  - **Eliminate Zero-Day Package Vulnerabilities:** Use AI training data from well-known operating systems such as Nix, Guix, Arch Linux, Gentoo, and BSD, along with specific data on zero-day vulnerabilities.
+Train AI to recognize and counteract package attribute combination attack vectors inherit to the OS as they emerge.
+     - **Standard:** Develop and maintain an operating system that is inherently resistant to sabotage, providing a system with perfect information security for the future.

 - **Stack Blinding Code Removal**
   - **Remove Malicious Interfaces:** Removes malicious sub-package parameter stack execution combination interfaces from build packages.
 Backlogs attack vectors to test and debug environment provider partners.